MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

   `this.name`

 This is the name used to refer to a singular instance of an Item or Inventory Item using this Prefab.
-When [[Players|Data-Structure:-Player]] use a command to interact with an Item or Inventory Item using this Prefab, this string is what they will need to enter to refer to it.
+When [Players](player.md) use a command to interact with an Item or Inventory Item using this Prefab, this string is what they will need to enter to refer to it.
 All letters should be capitalized, and spaces are allowed.

 ### Plural Name